This balsamic butter roasted asparagus penne pasta is incredible! The flavors are intense and delicious, and it comes together fast!

 • 4 tablespoons butter, cut into pieces (see note about browning the butter)

-• cup freshly grated Parmesan cheese, plus more for serving
+• ⅓ to ½ cup freshly grated Parmesan cheese

 Instructions

-• While the asparagus roasts, add the vinegar to a small saucepan.
+• For the balsamic butter, add the vinegar to a small saucepan.
 Simmer over medium heat until the vinegar is reduced to about 3 tablespoons, about 5-10 minutes.

 • Stir in the brown sugar, pepper and salt.
 Remove from the heat.

-• Cook the penne in a large pot of lightly salted boiling water until al dente (or desired tenderness), according to package directions.
+• For the pasta, cook the penne in a large pot of lightly salted boiling water until al dente (or desired tenderness).
 Drain the pasta and return to the pot.

-• Add the butter and toss with the pasta until the butter is melted and the pasta is evenly coated.
+• Add the butter (see note about browning the butter) and toss with the pasta until the butter is melted and the pasta is evenly coated.

-• Add the vinegar reduction.
+• Add the vinegar reduction to the pasta.
 Toss to combine well.
 Add the asparagus and Parmesan; toss.
 Season to taste with additional salt and pepper, if needed.

-• Serve immediately with extra Parmesan cheese, for serving, if desired.
+• Serve warm or at room temperature with extra Parmesan cheese, for serving, if desired.

 Notes